aosabook/500lines/dagoba/dagoba.markdown

 Run these yourself to experience the graph database difference [^jslistfilter].

-[^jslistfilter]: In modern JavaScript engines filtering a list is quite fast --- for small graphs the naive version can actually be faster than the index-free version due to the underlying data structures and the way the code is JIT compiled.
+[^jslistfilter]: In modern JavaScript engines filtering a list is quite fast&mdash;for small graphs the naive version can actually be faster than the index-free version due to the underlying data structures and the way the code is JIT compiled.
 Try it with different sizes of graphs to see how the two approaches scale.

 ## Serialization